-Step 2: Identify the weighted average GHG emission factors for wheeled electricity.
+Step 2: Identify the Weighted Average GHG Emission Factors for Wheeled Electricity

 For wheeled electricity, if the particular generation resources are known, you should obtain the GHG emission factor of the power from the generator or utility, if available.
-If your company already tracks this information for compliance with state environmental disclosure rules, you may use this information to quantify the emission factors associated with that wheeled electricity.
-If generator- or utility-specific emission factors are not available, use the default emission factors found in Table 8.2 (eGRID subregion emission factors).
+If your company already tracks this information for compliance with state environmental disclosure rules, you may use this information to quantify the emissions factors associated with that wheeled electricity.
+If generator- or utility-specific emission factors are not available, use the default emission factors found in Table 8-2 (eGRID Subregion emission factors).

-For all spot market power purchases, use the eGRID subregion emission factors.
-For guidance regarding eGRID and emission factor resources, see the section below on emission factors.
+For all spot market power purchases, use the eGRID Subregion emission factors.
+For guidance regarding eGRID and emission factors resources, see the section below on emission factors.